 - Most Committee members are elected for a two-year term in the June primary election of even-numbered years.
 On the ballot, you will be listed as a candidate for County Committee.

 - Interested individuals should contact the PDMC chair.
-In 2018, the Primary Petition must be submitted to the Princeton Clerk by April 2, in order to be listed in the June primary ballot.
+In even election years, the Primary Petition must be submitted to the Princeton Municipal Clerk by the first business day in April in order to be listed in the June primary ballot.
 The petition and its instructions are available on the Clerk’s website.

 - If a Committee vacancy occurs between elections, a member may be appointed to office by a quorum of the Committee.
 That member will then have to run in the next even election year and be elected to the Committee.

-- If elected, you must send an “acceptance of office” to the County Clerk before taking office.
+- If appointed by the Committee or elected by write-in vote you must send an “acceptance of office” to the County Clerk before you may take office.
+The chair of the MuniComm will provide you with the forms.

 Duties of Committee Members:

 - Meetings.
 Attend half the yearly meetings of the PDMC, especially the Ballot Placement meeting, usually held in March, to determine column placement and slogan designation for local candidates.

 - County Convention.
 Attend the Mercer County Convention in March and vote to endorse county, state, and national candidates.
 There are also periodic meetings of the County Committee that you should attend.